 Regardless of their major, are required to complete the Business Core, which provides breadth of the business field.
-Students must take each of the following courses: Accounting Principles 1, Accounting Principles II, Principles of Finance, Introduction to Information Systems, Operations Management, Principles of Management, and Principles of Marketing.
+Students must take each of the following courses: Accounting Principles 1, Accounting Principles II, Principles of Finance, Introduction to Information Systems, Principles of Management, and Principles of Marketing.
 Furthermore, Accounting majors must take Business Law I, while all other Business majors must take Ethical & Legal Environment.

 (4) Major Coursework

 Syms School of Business offers five major courses of study.
 Specific requirements for each course of study are as follows: Accounting, Finance, Business Intelligence and Marketing Analytics, Information and Decision Sciences, Management, and Marketing.